-4 Day Award for working as a Door supervisor within the private security industry
+4 Day Award for working as a Door security within the private security industry

-4 Day Level 2 Award for working as a Door supervisor within the private security industry
+4 Day Level 2 Award for working as a Door security within the private security industry

 WHO IS THIS COURSE FOR?

 - New entrants to the sector without a previous award/qualification conferring full or partial exemption.

 - Essential qualification for those working or seeking work as Door security in the private security industry.
 The qualification is a pre requisite under the terms of the Private Security Industry Act (2001) for individuals working as Door security in the private security industry to obtain a licence from the Security Industry Authority.